coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 weapon result in cumulative bleeding loss (two

 wounds for 2d6 points of damage per round, and so on).
-The bleeding can only be stopped by a successful Heal check (DC 15 + the deity's rank) or the application of any *cure* spell or other healing spell *(heal, healing circle,* and so on).
+The bleeding can only be stopped by a successful Heal check (DC 15 + the deity’s rank) or the application of any *cure* spell or other healing spell *(heal, healing circle,* and so on).